The Villages Genealogical Society

 Officers of the Society shall consist of a President, Vice-President, Secretary and Treasurer.
 Their elected terms shall be for two years.
 The President shall appoint Directors for functional areas/committees, whose terms shall be for two years.
 The Board of Directors shall consist of four officers and those directors appointed by the President.

-President - presides over Board of Directors and general membership meetings; appoints committee Directors; acts as central point of contact for The Society.
+President - presides over the Board of Directors and general membership meetings; appoints committee Directors; acts as central point of contact for The Society.

 Vice-President - assumes duties of President during his/her absence.